nyla-solutions/gedi-geode/gedi-geode-extensions-core/README_LDAP_SecurityMgr.md

 **ACL Permissions**

-The Access Control List (ACL) permission are based on the GemFire ResourePermission (Resource:Operation).
+The Access Control List (ACL) permissions the property file are based on the GemFire ResourePermission (Resource:Operation).
+The format of the property are **security-ldap-acl-user-${UID}** or  security-ldap-acl-group-${groupID}.

-Use a security
+The following are example ACLs permissions

 - ALL - admin level user access with no restrictions
 - CLUSTER - all cluster read, write and manage permissions